 Medication side effects

-Certain medicines like antidepressants, or medicines for diabetes, and medicines that block hormones can cause night sweats.
+Certain medicines like antidepressants, medicines for diabetes, and medicines that block hormones can cause night sweats.

 Stress and anxiety

 Many people wonder, can anxiety cause sweating?
 When you experience a stress response, your brain releases hormones like cortisol and adrenaline, causing physiological changes in your body.
-These responses, which include sweating, can happen during both waking and sleeping hours.
+These responses, which include stress sweat, can happen during both waking and sleeping hours.

 Why anxiety causes sweating